dlip/monkeywrench/README.md

 ## Overview

 Monkeywrench is a collection docker containers for devops tools.
 It aims to unify all the tools configuration, which can come from local and remote sources.
-It does this by gathering these various sources into environment variables, which can be easily read by any tool and used in templates to generate configuration files.
+It does this by gathering these various sources into environment variables, which can be easily read by many tools directly and otherwise used in templates to generate configuration files.

 ## Installation